Fee Assessment and Payment Requirements

 by credit card on-line or with cash or money order at a cashier location.

 MasterCard, VISA, or Discover gift cards may be used for payment.
 However, do not discard the used card.
 If any refund is necessary, the refund amount will be returned and loaded on the original gift card.

-Installment plans which allow students to pay their tuition and fees in three payments, an initial payment of 50 percent of tuition and fees plus a $25 processing charge and then two installments of 25 percent each, are available in the Fall and Spring terms.
+Installment plans which allow students to pay their tuition and fees in three payments, an initial payment of 50 percent of tuition and fees plus a $25 processing charge and then two installments of 25 percent each, are available for each of the three primary parts of term, Fall, Spring, and Summer.
 More detailed information may be found at tuition and fee charges .

 Payments for International Students/Currencies

 Collin has partnered with peerTransfer to streamline the process of international payments, allowing international students to pay securely from any country and bank, generally in the home country currency.
 Paying through peerTransfer allows students to track their payments from start to finish; save on bank fees and exchange rates; and access peerTransfer's multilingual customer support team 24/7 with questions on the payment process.
 Payments for the amount of a student's tuition and fee charges at Collin may be paid through peerTransfer, and payment must be received at Collin by applicable payment deadlines.
 Students are encouraged to register early to secure their courses of choice and still have time to complete the funds transfer process prior to the payment deadline.
 To begin an international, secure payment, click here or go to www,peerTransfer.com.